MetaSys-LISBP/IsoCor/doc/tutorials.rst

 the 'labelled' position(s).
 The latter contain small fractions of non-tracer isotopes for which MS data must be corrected.
 To do so, the fractions of each isotope into the 'labelled' positions must be provided.
-For example, if the content in 13C atoms in each position of a U-13C-labeled compound is 99 %, other 1 % being 12C atoms, the purity must be entered as 12C=0.01 and 13C=0.99.
+For example, if the content in :sup:`13` C atoms in each position of a U-13C-labeled compound is 99 %, other 1 % being :sup:`12` C atoms, the purity must be entered as *12C=0.01* and *13C=0.99*.

 .. note::
           If you do not want to correct :ref:`isotopic clusters <isotopic cluster>` for the isotopic